 Characteristics

-The Arctic fox is dark gray to bluish brown in the summer, but during the winter its fur is bright white.
-It has a long bushy tail, a short nose, and small curled back ears.
-Each of its features, including the stubby legs and thick fur, help the Arctic fox survive harsh temperatures.
+The Arctic fox is dark gray to bluish brown in the summer, but during the winter, its fur is bright white.
+It has a long, bushy tail, a short nose, and small, curled-back ears.
+Each of its features, including the stubby legs and thick fur, helps the Arctic fox survive harsh temperatures.

 Behavior

-The Arctic fox hunts in small bands (no more than 3) and they do not hibernate.
-In order to store food for the winter, they bury leftovers or hide them under stones.
-To find their hidden food stashes, the Arctic fox relies on its well developed sense of smell.
+The Arctic fox hunts in small bands (no more than three), and they do not hibernate.
+To store food for the winter, they bury leftovers or conceal them under stones.
+To locate their hidden food stashes, the Arctic fox relies on its highly developed sense of smell.
 Somewhat unwary, they have been known to enter camps in search of food or just out of curiosity.

 Did You Know?